Stuycs-K/final-project-nzeuton-will-huse-seth/README.md

 e - en passant demonstration

-t - castling demonstration
+t - castling demonstration (to be added)

-p - pawn promotion demonstration
+p - pawn promotion demonstration (to be added)